Tchabovsky Andrey

 Research interests:

-My current research interests are focused on the studying the process of colonization of new spaces by animals.
+My current research interests focus on the process of colonization of new areas by animals.
 Research in this rapidly growing interdisciplinary field tends to take a historical approach, examining colonization and its consequences from a historical perspective.
-We, on the other hand, currently observe the colonization process in real time.
-This is the opportunity given to us by the midday gerbils, which are now actively expanding their range in Kalmykia due to a new cycle of desertification.
-In our project we are trying to answer the main question: do colonists differ from the inhabitants of the maternal population and, if so, in what way?
+We, on the other hand, currently observe the colonization process in real time, studying the population expansion of the midday gerbils, which are now actively expanding their range in Kalmykia due to a new cycle of desertification.
+In our project, we aim to answer the main question: Whether the colonists differ from the inhabitants of the maternal population, and if they do, in what way?

-Alongside with that, I participated (first as a supervisor together with S. A. Shilova, later – as a researcher) in a long-term study of behavior and life cycles in yellow ground squirrel – one of the most specific hibernators among the terrestrial Sciurids.
-Following the lives of animals from leaving the burrow to death we described the specific patterns of development, life and reproductive strategies, mating and conflict of sexes directly related to the pace of life unusually fast for big winter-hibernating rodent.
+In parallel, I participated (first as a supervisor together with S. A. Shilova, and later as a researcher) in a long-term study of behavior and life cycles of the yellow ground squirrel – one of the most unusual hibernators among terrestrial Sciurids.
+By observing the individual life histories of squirrels from first emergence from the nest to death, we described the specific patterns of development, life-history and reproductive strategies, mating system and sexual conflict directly related to the unusually fast pace of life of this large hibernating rodent.

-Ground squirrels were also the model objects in my population genetic research in 2007-2012.
-We collected data from the big territories in Southern Siberia (Tyva, Buryatia, Mongolia, Baikal region) and studied phylogeography and population genetic structure in the populations of long-tailed ground squirrel with different extent of spatial isolation.
+Ground squirrels were also the model system in my population genetic research (2007-2012).
+We collected data from vast territories in Southern Siberia (Tyva, Buryatia, Mongolia, Baikal region) to study phylogeography and genetic structure of the populations of long-tailed ground squirrels with varying degrees of spatial isolation.

 Publications (articles in the journals with rank Q1 are shown in bold)